Ethane1001/Yolo/README.md

 - Displays the annotated image using Matplotlib.
 - Prints the detected objects along with their class labels and confidence scores.

+  IMPORTANT- yolov3.weights is not within this, use this link to download. https://github.com/patrick013/Object-Detection---Yolov3/blob/master/model/yolov3.weights

 ## Requirements

 - Python 3.x